-- Provide a forum where students, faculty, and other entrepreneurs can learn about technical
+Provide a forum where students, faculty, and other entrepreneurs can learn about technical

 Connect NMT students, faculty, and staff with the cyber community for the purposes

 Demonstrate that the NMT CoE in Cybersecurity will be a clearinghouse where entrepreneurs

 This workshop is jointly sponsored by the Cybersecurity Center of Excellence and the